-On the Subnet page, for Virtual network, select myVNet from the dropdown.
+On the Subnet page, for Virtual network, select lb-vnet from the dropdown.

 Create load balancer

-In this section, you'll create a zonal load balancer that load balances virtual machines.
+In this section, you create a load balancer for the virtual machines.

 In the search box at the top of the portal, enter Load balancer.
 Select Load balancers in the search results.

 Setting Value Project details Subscription Select your subscription.
-Resource group Select CreateZonalLBTutorial-rg.
-Instance details Name Enter myLoadBalancer Region Select (Europe) West Europe.
+Resource group Select lb-resource-group.
+Instance details Name Enter load-balancer Region Select (US) East US.
 SKU Leave the default Standard.
 Type Select Public.
 Tier Leave the default Regional.

-Select Next: Frontend IP configuration at the bottom of the page.
+Select the Frontend IP configuration tab, or select the Next: Frontend IP configuration button at the bottom of the page.